raffaem/pdfsak/docs/source/commands.rst

                             page 15. "--extract-pages=-" will insert all pages of the document, "--extract-pages=last-1" will insert all
                             pages in reverse order. (default: -)
+      --clearscan           Simulate Adobe Acrobat ClearScan (default: False) --clearscan-filter-size CLEARSCAN_FILTER_SIZE
+                            Pixel size of high-pass filter to pass to mkbitmap for clearscan (default: 2)
+      --clearscan-upscaling-factor CLEARSCAN_UPSCALING_FACTOR
+                            Upscale the image by this factor using mkbitmap before passing it to potrace (default: 1)
+      --clearscan-threshold CLEARSCAN_THRESHOLD
+                            Threshold level (default: 0.5)
+      --clearscan-opttolerance CLEARSCAN_OPTTOLERANCE
+                            Set the curve optimization tolerance.
+The default value is 0.2.
+Larger values allow more consecutive Bezier curve segments to be joined together in a single segment, at the expense of accuracy. (default:
+                            0.2)
+      --clearscan-turnpolicy CLEARSCAN_TURNPOLICY
+                            Specify how to resolve ambiguities in path decomposition.
+Must be one of black, white, right, left, minority, majority, or random.
+Default is minority.
+Turn policies can be abbreviated by an unambiguous prefix, e.g., one can specify min instead of minority. (default: minority)
+      --clearscan-alphamax CLEARSCAN_ALPHAMAX
+                            set the corner threshold parameter.
+The default value is 1.
+The smaller this value, the more sharp corners will be produced.
+If this parameter is 0, then no smoothing will be performed and the output is a polygon.
+If this parameter is greater than 4/3, then all corners are suppressed and the output is completely smooth. (default: 1)
       --check-latex         Check LaTeX installation (default: False)
       --check-ghostscript   Check Ghostscript installation (default: False)
       --clip                Used togheter with trim, will actually remove the